justdoinc/justdo-packages/justdo-gantt/README.md

   * name of task on the bar
   * when moving a basket - all tasks underneath it are moving in the same way
   * the basket derives it's start-end from its children
+* in the tooltip add the amount of planned hours, and the net working days for the task owner
 * fix "if parent.milestone and data_obj.end > parent.start"
+* deal with refresh of the chart that throws the view port
 * deal with colors and colors of baskets
 * add a note if there are unassigned hours
 * check if milestone violates anything